Radial nerve palsy hand therapyBy Nigel Chua

 Radial nerve palsy may occur as a result of upper arm fractures or direct pressure on the arm over a sustained period of time.

-Direct pressure on the arm over a long period of time, such as falling asleep in a chair (especially with exhausted parents or workers), can cause radial nerve palsy
+Direct pressure on the arm over a long period of time, such as falling asleep in a chair, can cause radial nerve palsy.

 A health care practitioner may order a diagnostic test to determine the extent of nerve involvement.